Can You Become a Chef Without Going to Culinary School?

 The Steps to Becoming a Chef

-While the details may change, the basic steps to becoming a chef are usually similar across the industry.
+While the details may change, the basic steps to how you can become a chef are usually similar across the industry.
 Here’s what your path may look like:

 1. Earn a Degree or Diploma